arianneorpilla/jidoujisho/README.md

 # 🛠️ More features are on the way

-**jidoujisho is still in active development.** The app is available to download here on GitHub and is ready for use, while a lite version of the application will be available on the Google Play Store.
-Current features planned on the roadmap listed below, but as of now there is no estimate on any updates.
+**jidoujisho is still in active development.** The full app is available to download here on GitHub and is ready for use. <b><a href="https://play.google.com/store/apps/details?id=com.lrorpilla.jidoujisho">A lite version of the application without YouTube features is now available on the Google Play Store</b></a>.
+Current features planned on the roadmap are listed below, but as of now there is no estimate on any updates.

 - [ ] **Morphological analysis of subtitles** for better text selection and **offline dictionary use**
 - [ ] **Use of the AnkiDroid API** instead of share intent to streamline card export